szczyglis-dev/py-gpt/README.md

 ## DALL-E 3: Image Generation (inline)

-Integrates `DALL-E 3` image generation with any chat and mode.
-Just enable and ask for image in Chat mode, using standard model like `GPT-4`.
-The plugin does not require the "Execute commands" option to be enabled.
+The plugin integrates `DALL-E 3` image generation with any chat mode.
+Simply enable it and request an image in Chat mode, using a standard model such as `GPT-4`.
+The plugin does not require the `Execute commands` option to be enabled.

 **Options**

 - `Prompt` *prompt*

-Prompt used for generating a query for `DALL-E` in background.
+The prompt is used to generate a query for the `DALL-E` image generation model, which runs in the background.

 ## GPT-4 Vision (inline)

-Plugin integrates vision capabilities with any chat mode, not just Vision mode.
-When the plugin is enabled, the model temporarily switches to vision in the background when an image attachment or vision capture is provided.
+The plugin integrates vision capabilities across all chat modes, not just Vision mode.
+Once enabled, it allows the model to seamlessly switch to vision processing in the background whenever an image attachment or vision capture is detected.

 **Options**